luau-lang/luau/docs/_posts/2021-03-01-luau-recap-february-2021.md

 ![A type error after a syntax error]({{ site.url }}{{ site.baseurl }}/assets/images/type-error-after-syntax-error.png)

-## Type definition files

-Developers familiar with TypeScript will know all about `.d.ts` declaration files, and now they're in Luau too!
-A Luau *type definition file* contains just the types for a library, not its implementation.
-They're very useful when you're interfacing to an existing third-party library, and want to use it in a type-safe way.
-Now you can declare the types it exports, without having to look at its source code.

 ## Type assertions

 The Luau type checker can't know everything about your code, and sometimes it will produce type errors even when you know the code is correct.
 For example, sometimes the type checker can't work out the intended types, and gives a message such as "Unknown type used... consider adding a type annotation".